NeoForNew/Spark-Streaming-based-real-time-calculation-of-product-attention-level/README.md

 goodsID-132::4::9.423632::0::2

 ### Connect to Spark Streaming

+This function is achieved by the prgram called(StreamingGood.java)[https://github.com/NeoForNew/Spark-Streaming-based-real-time-calculation-of-product-attention-level/blob/main/src/com/shiyanlou/simulator/StreamingGoods.java].
 By giving each value in the raw data a weight, we can calculate the attention level of products.
 Some examples are shown below:

 Product ID: goodsID-47 Attention rate: 14.48421162